Isa ibn Muhanna: Service with Baybars

 In 1268/69, Baybars took hostage some of the Bedouin chieftains' sons as leverage to ensure that their fathers did not defect to the Ilkhanids.
 That same year, he halved Isa's annual grant of 130,000 silver dirhams.
 Baybars' actions backfired when Isa made it apparent that he would defect to the Ilkhanids; the Bedouin tribes' defection to the Ilkhanids was a constant possibility and gave Isa considerable leverage with Baybars.
 News of this turn of events prompted Baybars to secretly rush to Syria from Egypt on 15 September 1270 and secure Isa's commitment to the Mamluks.
 He arrived in Hama on 4 October and summoned Isa.
 During the meeting, Baybars asked Isa whether rumors of his planned defection were true and Isa answered in the affirmative.
 Afterward, Baybars honored him and agreed to free the hostages, restore Isa's grant, and distribute to the Bedouin tribes large amounts of wheat.
 As a result, Isa swore an oath of loyalty to Baybars and afterward participated in every Mamluk campaign against the Ilkhanids.
 The first of these campaigns occurred soon after Isa's meeting with Baybars, when he led raids against the Ilkhanids in Edessa and Harran in southern Anatolia.

 In 1273, Isa led raids against Ilkhanid-held Anbar in western Iraq on orders from Baybars, possibly to divert Ilkhanid forces from an expedition against Syria.
-The Mongols at Anbar retreated without resistance as Isa advanced.
-Months later, in March 1274, Isa's forces confronted a group of Khafaja Bedouin in Anbar, though there was no conclusive victory after a daylong battle.
+Mongols in Anbar defeat Isa and Isa retreats Months later, in March 1274, Isa's forces confronted a group of Khafaja Bedouin in Anbar, though there was no conclusive victory after a daylong battle.
 Isa commanded a contingent of Baybars' army in the 1277 campaign against the Mongols at the Battle of Elbistan.
 He visited Egypt later that year with Ahmad ibn Hajji, and the two were well received by Baybars.